-This means we process information more thoroughly and deeply.
-No wonder it sometimes takes us longer to speak, react, or make decisions!
+If Laney’s theory is correct, this means introverts process information more thoroughly than extroverts do.
+No wonder it can take us longer to put our thoughts into words, react, or make decisions!

-A study published in the Journal of Neuroscience found that introverts had larger, thicker gray matter in their prefrontal cortex, which is the area of the brain that is associated with abstract thought and decision-making.
+Finally, a study published in the Journal of Neuroscience found that introverts had larger, thicker gray matter in their prefrontal cortex — the area of the brain associated with abstract thought and decision-making.
 Extroverts had thinner gray matter in that same area.
-This suggests that we devote more neural resources to abstract thought, while extroverts tend to live in the moment.
+This suggests that introverts may devote more neural resources to abstract thought, while extroverts tend to live in the moment more.

-And of course, “introversion and extroversion are not black and white.
-No one is completely one way or another — we all must function at times on either side of the continuum,” Dr. Laney reminds us in her book, The Hidden Gifts of the Introverted Child.
+Keep in mind that “introversion and extroversion are not black and white.
+No one is completely one way or another — we all must function at times on either side of the continuum,” writes Dr. Laney in The Hidden Gifts of the Introverted Child.

 So those loud, rowdy extroverts?
 Cut them a little slack.
 It’s their brain!